ValeriaPinoCed/python-data-analysis/Olympic games/README.md

 ## Description

 This script loads a dataset of *Olympic athletes* and cleans it to facilitate analysis.
 It then allows filtering by country, last name, height, and weight, as well as *generating graphs to visualize the data distribution*.
+Finally, it generates an HTML file where data filters can be checked in *Table* and *Graph* format.

 ## Features